EricCheyne/Text-Generator/README.md

     - You should only print the output of the current stage and not the previous one.
 The name of the file that contains the corpus should be given as a command line input.

+  - Example - The output of your program should have the same formatting style.
+    - Input: corpus.txt
+      - Output: so I saw him grow up against me halfway out Queen of the night ashore for-- water.
+The Lannister song? honor for all reading about me?
+Can't.
+Someone appears to she would be easier than I sliced me, My atonement? your days.
+Robert's return.
+A mountain of Casterly Rock.
+Has much do me roar!
+For the King in the Kingslayer? the side my pride.
+Don't lose.
+Have you were you for you out there will take it You don't know. she crucified the rest of them.
+The Boltons, the Watch father Tywin sent here in their minds aren't they lick

 - Stage 5/6: Generate full sentences

   - Description